-Often, participants in a startup venture wish to confirm the “ownership” or participation status be seeking to be named in a patent application.
+Often, participants in a startup venture wish to confirm the “ownership” or participation status be seeking to be named in a patent application as an inventor of the patent.
 These participants may be making valuable contributions to the venture, but they may not have technical backgrounds and have not contributed to the inception or creation of a working model of the invention.

 In other cases, an inventor is hesitant to add others to the list of inventors on the application for patent.
 This can arise when on senior person in the impetus behind the invention.